minio/docs/source/replication/replication-overview.rst

 in listing operations returning the object version after the initial delete operation.
 MinIO uses the ``X-Minio-Replication-Delete-Status`` for tracking delete version replication status.

-MinIO requires explicitly enabling versioned deletes and delete marker replication .
-Use the :mc-cmd-option:`mc replicate add replicate` field to specify both or either ``delete`` and ``delete-marker`` to enable versioned deletes and delete marker replication respectively.
-To enable both, specify both strings using a comma separator ``delete,delete-marker``.

 MinIO only replicates explicit client-driven delete operations.
 MinIO does *not* replicate objects deleted from the application of